bouwe77/temba/readme.md

 ## When NOT to use

-As you've read, REST I Want is very, very, limited in its functionality and this is mostly deliberate to keep it simple.
+As you've read, «REST I Want» is very, very, limited in its functionality and this is mostly deliberate to keep it simple.
 It is not meant as an enterprise solution.

 However, because it uses a database instead of a JSON file, it may be a quite robust solution for your use case.

 # Under the hood

-REST I Want is built with JavaScript, Node and Express.
+«REST I Want» is built with JavaScript, Node and Express.